-Western Australia’s mighty Fitzroy River is of high environmental, economic and cultural significance.
-As the largest river in the Kimberley, there is increasing interest in developing its significant water resources.
+Western Australia’s mighty Fitzroy River has high environmental, economic and cultural significance and there is increasing interest in developing its substantial water resources for irrigated agriculture.

-This project will work in close collaboration with the CSIRO and with the Australian and Western Australian Governments to improve the available information on the water requirements of key natural assets in the Fitzroy River.
+This project will work in collaboration with the Australian and Western Australian Governments, Traditional Owners and pastoralists to improve the available information on the water needs of key natural values in the Fitzroy River.
 This knowledge will underpin future water allocation and planning decisions.

-The primary outcome of this project is to improve our understanding of the environmental water requirements in the Fitzroy River to inform sustainable water planning and management decisions.
+The primary aim of this project is to improve our understanding of the environmental water needs of key plant and animal species in the Fitzroy River to inform sustainable water planning and management decisions.

-The project will be led by Professor Michael Douglas from the University of Western Australia.
-The project team will include Samantha Setterfield and Matt Hipsey from UWA, Brad Pusey from Charles Darwin University, Mark Kennard from Griffith University and Robin Loomes from WA’s Department of Water.
+The project is being led by Professor Michael Douglas from The University of Western Australia (UWA).
+Professor Douglas will be assisted by researchers from UWA, Charles Darwin University, Griffith University and the Western Australia Department of Water and Environmental Regulation.

 Gooniyandi Aboriginal Corporation PBC, Walalakoo Aboriginal Corporation PBC, Wilinggin Aboriginal Corporation and Yi-Martuwarra/Yanunijarra Aboriginal Corporation PBC are collaborators in this research.